Assistant Attorney General - Post Conviction Litigation

 • Researches and prepares pleadings, motions and briefs;

-Travel, as required by the position (typically not much travel is required).
+Travel, as required, for in-person evidentiary hearings (typically not much travel is required due to hearings being conducted virtually).
 Performs other related duties as assigned.

-The above statements are intended to describe the general nature and level of tasks by persons assigned to this title.
-They may not include all job duties.
+The above statements are intended to describe the general nature and level of work being performed by persons assigned to this title.
+They may not include all job duties performed by employees on this job title, and every position does not necessarily require these duties.

-Graduation from an accredited law school and Member of the Georgia Bar.
+Graduation from an accredited law school and Member of the Georgia Bar in good standing.

 A criminal background check is completed on all candidates; employment is also contingent upon the completion and satisfactory results of the background investigation.
-Candidates that are being strongly considered for the position will also be required to submit a Georgia Department of Revenue Tax Clearance letter.
+Candidates that are being strongly considered for the position will also be required to submit a Department of Law employment application & waiver, Georgia Department of Revenue Tax Clearance letter and copies of official college transcripts.

 SALARY COMMENSURATE WITH EXPERIENCE AND BAR YEAR